 The statistics are startling.
 Nearly one-third of American women (31 percent) report being physically or sexually abused by a husband or boyfriend at some point in their lives.
 Approximately 1.3 million women are physically assaulted by an intimate partner annually in the United States.
 About 50 percent of offenders in state prison for spousal abuse kill their victims.
 Yet research shows that a woman will leave her significant other seven times before actually staying away.

 The 26th annual Catface Country Turpentine Festival drew hundreds to Portal for a weekend of family fun.

 In a unanimous vote Tuesday, Bulloch County Commissioners decided to move forward with the proposal to extend water and sewer infrastructure to the I-16 and U.S 301 South interchange, in order to facilitate a 22-acre Flying J truck stop development.

 During the third day of early voting for the Statesboro City Council, 210 individuals came out to cast their ballots - about the same as Tuesday's total.
 City Election Superintendent Judy McCorkle said voting was a little slow in the morning, picking up after 1 p.m. with a bit of a rush between 3 p.m. and 5 p.m.

 The Bulloch County School system will send letters out Monday warning parents of the dangers of an antibiotic-resistant staph that has infected at least two students in the county.

 For the first time in many years, the Catface Country Turpentine Festival in Portal will last two days, not just one.

-Boro Snapshot is taped on Monday afternoons between 1 and 3.
+Boro Snapshot is taped on Wednesday afternoons between 1 and 3.
 If you would like a chance to be featured on Boro Snapshot here are a few tips:

 Under the direction of Statesboro Youth Ballet director Jurijs Safonovs, dance students completed two weeks of rigorous study at the Averitt Center for the Arts Summer Ballet Intensive Friday.